After wearing traditional garment on the Tennessee house floor, lawmaker told to look for a new career

-NASHVILLE, Tenn.
-(WKRN) — The Tennessee House GOP sent a message to a freshman Democratic state representative on Friday: Follow the rules or explore options outside of the General Assembly.
+The Tennessee House GOP sent a message to a freshman Democratic state representative on Friday: Follow the rules or explore options outside of the General Assembly.
+KTLA’s sister station WKRN reports.

 “If you don’t like rules, perhaps you should explore a different career opportunity that’s main purpose is not creating them,” wrote the Tennessee House GOP on Twitter.